linuxserver/docker-documentation/FAQ.md

 You have a few options, some are short-term.

 1. Use another tag, not based on Focal.
-At the time of writing we currently offer a `bionic` tag for [Plex](https://github.com/linuxserver/docker-plex) and [Jellyfin](https://github.com/linuxserver/docker-jellyfin) that will recive the same care as latest for the foreseeable future.
+At the time of writing we currently offer a `bionic` tag for [Plex](https://github.com/linuxserver/docker-plex) and [Jellyfin](https://github.com/linuxserver/docker-jellyfin) that will receive the same care as latest for the foreseeable future.

 2. Add the backports repo for DebianBuster.
 As seen [here](https://github.com/linuxserver/docker-jellyfin/issues/71#issuecomment-733621693).